vanshparate14/AI-25-26-/README.md

-# AI_TAE - AI Lab Practicals and Prolog Examples
+# AI_TAE - AI Lab Practicals and Prolog Project

 ## 📋 Overview
 This repository contains lab practicals for **AI_TAE** (likely *Artificial Intelligence: Tools and Techniques in AI Engineering* or similar course).
 It includes: